A Jerome Bonaparte Squier violin, with the Paganini carving by Gégoux

 This violin, #452, is a reproduction of a type known as "Joseph Guarnerius".
 Paganini is known to have played an original Guarnerius violin.

-This violin was originally owned and played by Théodore Gégoux, Jr., 1883 - 1927.
-At the time of his death Théodore Jr. was listed as the violin soloist for the Universalist Church on Alvarado Street in Los Angeles.
+This violin was originally owned and played by Theodore Gegoux, Jr., (1883 - 1927).
+Theo jr. was a member of several orchestras at Watertown, he was the leader of his own ensemble band, and he frequently played for his fellow church goers at the Boone Street Chapel.
+At the time of his death Theodore Jr. was listed as the violin soloist for the Universalist Church on Alvarado Street in Los Angeles.

-This violin was reconditioned in 1997 by the late Terry Carrol, who was a conservator of rare old violins.
+This violin was reconditioned in 1997 by the late Terry Carrol of Rialto, California.

 J. B. Squier Violin